emer/axon/README.md

 * 12/30/2019: Version 1.0.0 Released! -- [CCN textbook simulations](https://github.com/CompCogNeuro/sims) are done and `hip`, `deep` and `pbwm` variants are in place and robustly tested.

 * 3/2019: Python interface is up and running!
-See the `python` directory in `leabra` for the [README](https://github.com/emer/leabra/blob/master/python/README.md) status and how to give it a try.
+See the `python` directory in `axon` for the [README](https://github.com/emer/axon/blob/master/python/README.md) status and how to give it a try.
 You can run the full `examples/ra25` code using Python, including the GUI etc.

 # Design

-* `leabra` sub-package provides a clean, well-organized implementation of core Leabra algorithms and Network structures.
-More specialized modifications such as `DeepLeabra` or `PBWM` or `PVLV` are all (going to be) implemented as additional specialized code that builds on / replaces elements of the basic version.
+* `axon` sub-package provides a clean, well-organized implementation of core Axon algorithms and Network structures.
+More specialized modifications such as `DeepAxon` or `PBWM` or `PVLV` are all (going to be) implemented as additional specialized code that builds on / replaces elements of the basic version.
 The goal is to make all of the code simpler, more transparent, and more easily modified by end users.
 You should not have to dig through deep chains of C++ inheritance to find out what is going on.
 Nevertheless, the basic tradeoffs of code re-use dictate that not everything should be in-line in one massive blob of code, so there is still some inevitable tracking down of function calls etc.  The algorithm overview below should be helpful in finding everything.

-* `ActParams` (in [act.go](https://github.com/emer/leabra/blob/master/leabra/act.go)), `InhibParams` (in [inhib.go](https://github.com/emer/leabra/blob/master/leabra/inhib.go)), and `LearnNeurParams` / `LearnSynParams` (in [learn.go](https://github.com/emer/leabra/blob/master/leabra/learn.go)) provide the core parameters and functions used, including the X-over-X-plus-1 activation function, FFFB inhibition, and the XCal BCM-like learning rule, etc.  This function-based organization should be clearer than the purely structural organization used in C++ emergent.
+* `ActParams` (in [act.go](https://github.com/emer/axon/blob/master/axon/act.go)), `InhibParams` (in [inhib.go](https://github.com/emer/axon/blob/master/axon/inhib.go)), and `LearnNeurParams` / `LearnSynParams` (in [learn.go](https://github.com/emer/axon/blob/master/axon/learn.go)) provide the core parameters and functions used, including the X-over-X-plus-1 activation function, FFFB inhibition, and the XCal BCM-like learning rule, etc.  This function-based organization should be clearer than the purely structural organization used in C++ emergent.

 * There are 3 main levels of structure: `Network`, `Layer` and `Prjn` (projection).
 The network calls methods on its Layers, and Layers iterate over both `Neuron` data structures (which have only a minimal set of methods) and the `Prjn`s, to implement the relevant computations.
 The `Prjn` fully manages everything about a projection of connectivity between two layers, including the full list of `Syanpse` elements in the connection.
 There is no "ConGroup" or "ConState" level as was used in C++, which greatly simplifies many things.
 The Layer also has a set of `Pool` elements, one for each level at which inhibition is computed (there is always one for the Layer, and then optionally one for each Sub-Pool of units (*Pool* is the new simpler term for "Unit Group" from C++ emergent).

-* The `NetworkStru` and `LayerStru` structs manage all the core structural aspects of things (data structures etc), and then the algorithm-specific versions (e.g., `leabra.Network`) use Go's anonymous embedding (akin to inheritance in C++) to transparently get all that functionality, while then directly implementing the algorithm code.
-Almost every step of computation has an associated method in `leabra.Layer`, so look first in [layer.go](https://github.com/emer/leabra/blob/master/leabra/layer.go) to see how something is implemented.
+* The `NetworkStru` and `LayerStru` structs manage all the core structural aspects of things (data structures etc), and then the algorithm-specific versions (e.g., `axon.Network`) use Go's anonymous embedding (akin to inheritance in C++) to transparently get all that functionality, while then directly implementing the algorithm code.
+Almost every step of computation has an associated method in `axon.Layer`, so look first in [layer.go](https://github.com/emer/axon/blob/master/axon/layer.go) to see how something is implemented.

 * Each structural element directly has all the parameters controlling its behavior -- e.g., the `Layer` contains an `ActParams` field (named `Act`), etc, instead of using a separate `Spec` structure as in C++ emergent.
 The Spec-like ability to share parameter settings across multiple layers etc is instead achieved through a **styling**-based paradigm -- you apply parameter "styles" to relevant layers instead of assigning different specs to them.
 This paradigm should be less confusing and less likely to result in accidental or poorly-understood parameter applications.
 We adopt the CSS (cascading-style-sheets) standard where parameters can be specifed in terms of the Name of an object (e.g., `#Hidden`), the *Class* of an object (e.g., `.TopDown` -- where the class name TopDown is manually assigned to relevant elements), and the *Type* of an object (e.g., `Layer` applies to all layers).
 Multiple space-separated classes can be assigned to any given element, enabling a powerful combinatorial styling strategy to be used.